A simple double chocolate cookie with no butter, white sugar, oil, OR flour. These cookies are thick, chewy, and filled with good-for-you ingredients.

 - Preheat the oven to 350 degrees F.

-- In a medium sized bowl, beat together the peanut butter, honey, brown sugar, and vanilla extract.
+- In a medium sized bowl, beat together the peanut butter, coconut sugar, and vanilla extract.

-- (Do not heat up the peanut butter or honey at all)
+- (Do not heat up the peanut butter at all)

-- In a separate bowl, combine the cocoa powder, salt, baking soda, and baking powder.
+- In a separate bowl, combine the cocoa powder, salt, and baking soda.

 - Stir together and then beat in with the other ingredients.

-- Form small balls of dough (they bake better smaller) and press 3 to 4 chocolate chips into the top if desired.
+- Form balls of dough and press 3 to 4 chocolate chips into the top if desired.
+Press the cookies down so they aren't puffed up.

 - Bake for 6-8 minutes (Mine took exactly 6 minutes, but my oven runs a bit hotter).
-Watch them carefully because they go from perfectly baked to burned quickly.
+Watch them carefully because they go from perfectly baked to burned quickly especially with the coconut sugar.

 - These cookies are crumbly while they are hot.
 Let them cool completely (or enjoy some deliciously hot, but crumbly cookies right out of the oven)